-As of December 31, 2015, we were party to collective bargaining agreements covering approximately 900 employees in Canada and 140 employees in Australia.
+As of December 31, 2016, we were party to collective bargaining agreements covering approximately 700 employees in Canada and 120 employees in Australia.
 In addition, our facilities serving oil sands development work in Northern Alberta, Canada and mining operations in Australia house both union and non-union customer employees.
 We have not experienced strikes, work stoppages or other slowdowns in the past, but we cannot guarantee that we will not experience such events in the future.
 A prolonged strike, work stoppage or other slowdown by our employees or by the employees of our customers could cause us to experience a disruption of our operations, which could adversely affect our business, financial condition and results of operations.
-Our current collective bargaining agreements in Canada expire between 2016 and 2019 and in Australia in 2015 and 2016.
+Collective bargaining agreements in our Canadian operations have individual expiration dates, extending in some cases to 2019.
+Two enterprise bargaining agreements exist in our Australian operation covering certain employees working at our villages in Queensland and New South Wales.
+These agreements expired in 2016 and we are currently in negotiations with our employees for renewal of the agreements.
+A majority vote by the covered employees is required for ratification of the enterprise bargaining agreements.
+Terms of the enterprise bargaining agreements will continue while the negotiations continue.
+Should the negotiations fail, pay rates and conditions may become based on those specified in the Hospitality Industry (General) Award 2010 set by the Australian Federal Government.